 It might seem redundant to shower before swimming.
 However, there is a reason why we are told to do this.
 Our bodies are covered in organic compounds such as urine, sweat, body oils, and even cosmetics.
-It is important that you reduce the number of organic compounds on your body before you jump in for a dip as this will keep your pool water cleaner for longer.
+You must reduce the number of organic compounds on your body before you jump in for a dip, as this will keep your pool water cleaner for longer.

 “If it looks clear, it’s clean.”

 A pool might look more refreshing when it’s clear, not every transparent pool is clean.
 There could still be unhealthy levels of microorganisms living within the clearest of pools.
-It’s crucial that you never skip your normal maintenance or cleaning process just because your pool looks clear.
+You must never skip your routine maintenance or cleaning process just because your pool looks clear.

 “Pool water is drinkable.”

 While, yes, pool water is technically disinfected and chlorine is safe for consumption in smaller amounts, you should not intentionally drink your pool water.
-Your pool water will continuously be exposed to the elements and because of that, it may have many different types of contaminants in it that are not safe for your consumption.
+Your pool water will continuously be exposed to the elements.
+Because of that, it may have many different types of contaminants in it that are not safe for your consumption.